Some notes on concentration for $\alpha$-subexponential random variables: Abstract

 \section{Abstract}

 We prove extensions of classical concentration inequalities for random variables which have $\alpha$-subexponential tail decay for any $\alpha \in (0,2]$.
-This includes Hanson--Wright type and convex concentration inequalities.
-We also provide some applications of these results.
-This includes uniform Hanson--Wright inequalities and concentration results for simple random tensors in the spirit of \cite{KZ18} and \cite{Ver19}.
+This includes Hanson--Wright type and convex concentration inequalities in various situations.
+In particular, we show uniform Hanson--Wright inequalities and convex concentration results for simple random tensors in the spirit of recent work by Klochkov--Zhivotovskiy \cite{KZ18} and Vershynin \cite{Ver19}.

 \subjclass{Primary 60E15, 60F10, Secondary 46E30, 46N30} \keywords{Concentration of measure phenomenon, Orlicz norms, subexponential random variables, Hanson-Wright inequality, convex concentration}